teterkin/electron-todo/README.md

 # electron-todo
-Simple todo app made with Electron
+Simple todo app made with Electron.

 # About electron-todo

 This app is basic electron app showing todo functionality.

+My goal is to create something simple, but still it should have at least some usefulness: in our case it will be a todo app.

+README has a **"Quick start"** section, to *get the code and run it*.

+But also it has a **"Learning the hard way"** section, where novice Electron users can *learn the Electron app development process gradually*: step by step.

 A basic electron.js application needs just these files: